Skip to content

 Let’s use it.

 Income level isn’t a barrier.
 All my sessions are sliding scale.
-(If you need a full scholarship, email megan@howtowritesomething.com)
+(Still too steep?
+Email megan@howtowritesomething.com and say “I’m interested in scholarship information.”)

 How does having a writing coach even work?